How to Do Dumbbell Rows — and Why

 Over time, this creates an imbalance between your left and right sides.
 Instead, do the non-dominant/weaker side first so that the dominant/stronger side can match efforts, and over time, create a better balance of strength.

-Bilateral Bent-Over Dumbbell Rows
+Bilateral Dumbbell Bent-Over Row

 Lifter doing bilateral dumbbell rows